 Reason for the European proposal is that a new system in the Aeronautical Mobile (R) Service (AM(R)S) and additional spectrum resource are required in order to overcome expected shortage in spectrum for line-of-sight air-ground communications.
 ICAO is considering frequency bands, already allocated to aeronautical services, for the introduction of new technologies to support air navigation, including airborne and ground surveillance applications.

-ICAO have yet to select the technology solution to support the future communications system(s) and have yet to conclude on the amount of spectrum required for a future communications system(s).
-Preliminary indication of ICAO: 60 MHz in the band 960 – 1024 MHz and between 60 and 100 MHz in the frequency range 5000 – 5150 MHz (source document PT3(06)15).
-The selection of the spectral bands (other than mentioned above) required to meet the spectrum requirement for the future communication system(s) has yet to be made.
-More time is required to allow ICAO to complete studies to resolve the above issues.
+ICAO have yet to select the technology solution to support the future communications system(s) and have still to conclude on the amount of spectrum required for a future communications system(s).
+Preliminary indication of ICAO was 60 MHz in the band 960 – 1024 MHz and between 60 and 100 MHz in the frequency range 5000 – 5150 MHz (source document PT3(06)15).
+The selection of the spectral bands (other than mentioned above) to meet the spectrum requirement for the future communication system(s) has yet to be made.
+More time is needed to allow ICAO to complete studies to resolve the above issues.

 Not all necessary sharing studies with existing systems within the identified bands have been concluded within ITU.